Isabelle KOCHER | ENGIE

 She joined the Suez company in 2002 and held functional and operational positions.
 She was running its French water operations when it became GDF Suez in 2008.
 Kocher was then elevated to finance director and operations director.

 She was appointed in 2011 as chief financial officer of GDF Suez.
 Between October 2014 and April 2016, she served as deputy CEO and chief operating officer.
-On May 3, 2016, she was appointed CEO of Engie, replacing Gérard Mestrallet.
-She became the only woman CEO in the CAC 40 index.
+On May 3, 2016, she was appointed CEO of Engie.
+She is one of the first women to become Executive Director in the CAC 40 index.

 Kocher is a knight of the Legion of Honor and a knight of the French National Order of Merit.